48302-DiogoJesus/octoflows/_CODE_TODO.md

-- Run all tests on Docker
-- Implement SVD1 and SVD2
+- Implement SVD1 and SVD2?

 - Make compute() return a Future? so that users can execute multiple independent workflows in parallel and grab their results can test on wordcount, image_transform, gemmm

-- Can I currently support a workflow where image is divided into fixed chunks, MULTIPLE transformations (separate "DAGTasks") are applied to each branch and then fan-in to build final image

 - Create more tests for more complex and edge case DAG structures + DAG compute tests
 - Add tests for asserting node count and final result of new workflows: tree reduction, gemm, wordcount, image_transform, svd

-- Create another field (metadata_storage) but pass it the same DB while in development
+- Change the worker_config.metadata_storage to `MetadataStorage(Storage)`
-    - Collect metrics (make them persistent in Redis) Execution time
+    - Collect metrics (make them PERSISTENT in Redis) Execution time
         Input data size
         Output data size